 You can integrate external identity providers (IDPs) with the Nylas Connect React library to authenticate users through your existing identity system.
-This guide shows you how to use the useNylasConnect hook with popular React-based identity providers.
+This guide covers the React-specific integration pattern using the useNylasConnect hook.

 Before you begin